ronming1303/ronming1303.github.io/index.md

 ## About Me

-My name is Ruming Liu (刘入铭), I am currently a Finance Ph.D. candidate at Stevens Institute of Technology ([SIT](https://www.stevens.edu)), my research interests are Blockchain, Cryptocurrency and Fintech ([Resume](./resumes/051926_Ruming_Liu_Resume.pdf), [CV](./resumes/082726_Academic_CV_Ruming_Liu.pdf)).
+My name is Ruming Liu (刘入铭).
+I am currently a Finance Ph.D. candidate at Stevens Institute of Technology ([SIT](https://www.stevens.edu)), and my research interests are Blockchain, Cryptocurrency, and FinTech ([Resume](./resumes/051926_Ruming_Liu_Resume.pdf), [CV](./resumes/082726_Academic_CV_Ruming_Liu.pdf)).
 I am very fortunate to be advised by Prof. [Jingrui Li](https://sites.google.com/view/jvictoriali/home).
-I'm the founder of agent-to-agent contract infrastructure [OpenContract](https://docs.open-contract.xyz/introduction), we are building a protocol for trustless work contracts between AI agents.
+I'm the founder of agent-to-agent contract infrastructure [OpenContract](https://docs.open-contract.xyz/introduction), where we are building a protocol for trustless work contracts between AI agents.
-I'm also a co-founder of social media [ideaGround LLC](https://ideaground.net), we are actively hiring talented blockchain scientists and seeking pre-seed and seed round funding.
+I'm also a co-founder of social media [ideaGround LLC](https://ideaground.net).
+We are actively hiring talented blockchain scientists and seeking pre-seed and seed round funding.
 If you're interested in joining our team or supporting our vision, please don’t hesitate to get in touch!

 Previously, I was a Financial Engineering Client Service Specialist at Moody's Analytics ([MA](https://www.moodysanalytics.com)) in San Francisco.
-I supported some credit risk products and credit rating data of Moody's: CreditEdge, RiskCalc, RiskFrontier and Moody's Investor Service (MIS) rating data.
+I supported Moody's credit risk products and credit rating data: CreditEdge, RiskCalc, RiskFrontier, and Moody's Investors Service (MIS) rating data.

-I earned my Master's degree of Mathematical Finance at University of Southern California ([USC](https://www.usc.edu)) in 2021 in the United States and earned my Bachelor's degree of Finance at Jiangxi University of Finance and Economics ([JUFE](http://english.jxufe.edu.cn)) in 2019 in China.
-I also attended the Extension Program of Statistics at University of California, San Diego ([UCSD](https://ucsd.edu)) in 2018 in the United States.
+I earned my Master's degree in Mathematical Finance at the University of Southern California ([USC](https://www.usc.edu)) in 2021 in the United States and earned my Bachelor's degree in Finance at Jiangxi University of Finance and Economics ([JUFE](http://english.jxufe.edu.cn)) in 2019 in China.
+I also attended the Extension Program in Statistics at the University of California, San Diego ([UCSD](https://ucsd.edu)) in 2018 in the United States.

-During my undergraduate study, I attended some internship programs at China International Capital Corporation ([CICC](https://en.cicc.com)) as Derivative Analyst, China Merchant Bank ([CMB](https://english.cmbchina.com)) as Financial Data Analyst, China International Trust and Investment Corporation ([CITIC](https://www.citic.com/en/#Businesses)) as Stock Trading Assistant.
+During my undergraduate study, I attended internship programs at China International Capital Corporation ([CICC](https://en.cicc.com)) as a Derivatives Analyst, China Merchants Bank ([CMB](https://english.cmbchina.com)) as a Financial Data Analyst, and China International Trust and Investment Corporation ([CITIC](https://www.citic.com/en/#Businesses)) as a Stock Trading Assistant.

 <!-- ## Projects and Articles
-I am quite interested in quantitaive investment, quantitative risk management and decentralized finance topics.
-I wrote some articles (Including Financial Mathematics, Statistics, Probability, Defi, Simulation, etc) during the past few years, some of them are wrote in Chinese and published on [Zhihu](https://www.zhihu.com/people/liu-ru-ming-8/posts), the rest are wrote in English and can be found in my [Github repository](https://github.com/ronming1303/Ruming-Liu-PDF-Document).
+I am quite interested in quantitative investment, quantitative risk management and decentralized finance topics.
+I wrote some articles (Including Financial Mathematics, Statistics, Probability, DeFi, Simulation, etc) during the past few years, some of them are written in Chinese and published on [Zhihu](https://www.zhihu.com/people/liu-ru-ming-8/posts), the rest are written in English and can be found in my [GitHub repository](https://github.com/ronming1303/Ruming-Liu-PDF-Document).
 I also did some academic projects during my University study.
 These projects and articles can also be found below.  -->

 ## Research Papers
 - [Sentiment in the Cross Section of Cryptocurrency Returns](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4941032)
-  - _We find an anomoly associated with the cryptocurrency market sentiment.
+  - _We find an anomaly associated with cryptocurrency market sentiment.
 Our findings indicate that cryptos with high sensitivities to sentiment tend to yield lower returns in the following period.
-We introduce a sentiment factor to explain the sentiment-related anomoly._ [<span style="color: red"><u>Keynote Here</u></span>](./documents/CryptoSentiment_FMA2024.pdf)
+We introduce a sentiment factor to explain the sentiment-related anomaly._ [<span style="color: red"><u>Keynote Here</u></span>](./documents/CryptoSentiment_FMA2024.pdf)
-  - Presented on FMA (2024) Annual Meeting at Grapevine, TX
+  - Presented at the FMA (2024) Annual Meeting in Grapevine, TX
   - Qualified for Best Paper Award at 2024 International Conference of Taiwan Finance Association
   - CryptoSent Index (Last 6 Months):